My answers to a Jehovah's Witness (page 5)

 you use those words for the various days of the week?
 I don't think so.
 Please don't accuse me of

-and their fulfillment with the birth of Jesus of Nazarene?
+their fulfillment with the birth of Jesus of Nazareth?

 - Jehovah's Witness question: If you know Jesus wasn't born on